AI on devices versus data centers: What Canadian leaders need to know now

 Q1.
 Will data centres really become obsolete?

-A. Unlikely in the near term.
-Expect rebalancing, with more inference on devices/edge and cloud for heavy or shared contexts.
+A. Not likely in the short term.
+Expect rebalancing, with more inference happening on devices/edge and cloud for intensive or shared contexts.

-A. Low‑risk, high‑volume tasks: local doc/email summarisation, transcription, and offline Q&A with cloud escalation.
+A. Initiate with low-risk, high-volume tasks: local document/email summarization, transcription, and offline Q&A with cloud escalation capabilities.

 Q3.
-How do we keep auditors happy with on‑device AI?
+How do we maintain auditors’ trust with on-device AI?

-A. Log prompts/results locally with periodic secure sync, pin model versions, and publish a data‑flow map.
+A. Log prompts/results locally with frequent secure synchronization, lock model versions, and publish a data flow map.

-A. NPUs, memory bandwidth, and secure enclaves; ensure managed distribution of models and signed updates.
+A. NPUs, memory bandwidth, and secure enclaves matter; ensure managed distribution of models and verified updates.

 Q5.
 How do we measure success?

-A. Cost per task, latency, override rate, citation coverage (when using RAG), and user satisfaction.
+A. Focus on cost per task, latency, override rate, citation coverage (when using RAG), and user satisfaction.

 By subscribing, you agree to allow Generation Digital to store and process your information according to our privacy policy.
 You can review the full policy at gend.co/privacy.